 4. Encourage your partner to talk to get professional help

 Getting assistance from a therapist or psychiatrist is the best approach for someone suffering from postpartum.
 So the sooner you can schedule a doctor’s appointment for your partner, the sooner that procedure can start.
 Your partner’s midwife or gynecologist can recommend a doula or a therapist.
 A postpartum doula is a specialist qualified to support a new mother during the time following childbirth.

 5. Provide essential postnatal care

 Now that you know the significance of postnatal care, you can take your partner to a postnatal center or a postpartum facility if you want to provide the best possible care.
 The postpartum facility offers early postpartum assessment and support to moms, infants, and their families.
-And if you want to pamper your wife, you can take her to an After Delivery Hotel or a postpartum hotel; they are like a retreat but with all the medical facilities.
+And if you want to pamper your wife, you can take her to a postnatal retreat that has professionals to assist with every aspect of her recovery.

 6. Get Extra Help

 Being a new parent is tedious for both parents, and it is nothing wrong with getting some extra help if you want your wife to get the utmost postpartum care.
 A night nurse specializing in newborn care is someone you can hire to assist you and your spouse during the baby’s first few weeks at home.
 Typically, they work at night, hence the name; they care for the baby, feed them, and change their diapers.
 This way, your partner will get the rest they desperately need after giving birth.
 Most importantly, your partner can easily sleep, essential for postpartum recovery.